 If the software cannot detect whether an operating system is present in the backup, it suggests using Universal Restore on the off-chance of the system presence.
 These cases are as follows:

-- the backup is split into several files - the backup is located in a deduplicating vault, in Acronis Online Backup Storage, on an FTP/SFTP server, tape, CD or DVD.
+- the backup is split into several files - the backup is located in Acronis Online Backup Storage, on an FTP/SFTP server, tape, CD or DVD.